LouisJackman/language-x/README.md

 **Warning: this project is still early stage and is a long way from completion.
 See the "Done so Far" section for more details.**

-Sylan is a Java-like, statically typed, functional, object-oriented, generic, meta-programmable, and natively-compiled programming language with lightweight concurrency and parallelism, transparently non-blocking IO, and extensive compile-time programming.
+Sylan is a work-in-progress programming language aiming to mix transparently distributed programming, compile-time meta-programming, easy distribution, and a powerful type system with an approachable syntax.

-It is an application language designed for web applications, network services, command line programs, developer tooling, and scripting.
+It aims to be an application language designed for web applications, network services, command line programs, developer tooling, and scripting.

 It is intended to scale from small scripts to large codebases, remove footguns, and prioritise large-scale software engineering concerns over interesting computer science concepts.
-It takes versioning and backwards compatibility seriously and eases distribution by producing single, statically-linked executables with no required runtimes.
+It should take versioning and backwards compatibility seriously and ease distribution by producing single, statically-linked executables with no required runtimes.

 ## Contents